+ritiless

 Chosen sport: If your chosen sport is athletics or cycling, you may complete the following tasks on a team game e.g. football, netball, hockey, rugby etc.

 PART 1 - List all of the aspects of fitness both skill and sport related that you would expect to see if you observed a performer in your sport (E.G. Speed, Co-ordination etc).
-Remember the acronym: ABC PRS & FEEBS.
+Remember the acronym: ABC PRS &

+FEEBS.

-PART 2 - For each fitness component, identify the conditions under which this would be a clear strength of your observed performer
+PART 2 - For each fitness component, identify the conditions under which this would be a clear strength of your observed performer f

+E.C.
+Eitman Commonweld Conned
-E.G. Fitness Component 1 - Speed

-Outcome - Speed is a sport related fitness component and is covering a set distance in the fastest time possible.
+E.G. Fitness Component 1 - Speed Outcome - Speed is a sport related fitness component and is covering a set distance in the fastest time possible.
 The player demonstrated good speed as he is a winger in football and was constantly up and down the line, beating his opponent with ease and getting to any loose ball faster than his opponents.
-When one on one he showed good speed to beat a man and deliver a cross into the box which without that change of pace he would have had to choose another option.
+When one on one he showed good speed to beat a man and deliver a cross into the box which without the change of pace he would have had to choose another option. nt

+Fitness Component - Outcome -

+Fitness Component - Outcome -

+Fitness Component -